 For example, you want to use example.com as your domain name and example.dyndns.net is your Remote Access host name.
 The CNAME of your domain (example.com) will point to the hostname of your Remote Access service (example.dyndns.net)

 You can use Oracle Cloud Infrastructure DNS service to create your CNAME record.
 Sign in here: https://cloud.oracle.com/en_US/sign-in to get started using Oracle Cloud Infrastructure DNS.

 We truly appreciate your support throughout the years.
 While we are discontinuing the availability of services received at no-cost, you may be surprised by how affordable the DNS service is within Oracle Cloud Infrastructure along with outstanding capabilities with this service.
 If you are interested in moving to a new provider, here is an article on the 10 best free DNS services to help you choose: https://www.keycdn.com/blog/best-free-dns-hosting-providers

 You can still manage your account here: http://account.dyn.com.

 Yes, Remote Access will continue to be offered from Oracle on the https://account.dyn.com portal.

 Yes.
-Other than Remote Access, the rest of Dyn’s legacy e-commerce services are being retired in favor of OCI’s next generation platform with all the great benefits we’ve listed above.
-Please ensure that your transition to OCI or another service provider is complete on or before May 31, 2020.
+Other than Remote Access, the rest of Dyn’s legacy e-commerce services are being retired in favor of Oracle Cloud Infrastructure’s next generation platform with all the great benefits we’ve listed above.
+Please ensure that your transition to Oracle Cloud Infrastructure or another service provider is complete on or before May 31, 2023.
 At that time, we plan to retire the Dyn legacy services and no further access will be available.